 As your Namibian journey continues the drama intensifies.
 Etosha National Park is one of Africa's finest, a gaping expanse of mopane woodland and shimmering salt pans.
 Contradictory habitats keep a range of mammals happy and the search for water dominates the atmosphere.
 During the wet season the animals disperse, greedily gobbling up fresh pastures and seasonal rivers.
 Then the land shrivels and swirls of dust go on captivating journeys across the pans.
 Herds roam and wander, standing lost on desolate landscapes that scream of nature's power.
 Elephants, giraffe, antelopes, lions...each group makes its journey across the 5000km² salt pan, always in search of water and survival.

-Nestled on the edge of the pan, Onkoshi Camp provides endless panoramas of this natural spectacle.
+Nestled on the edge of the pan, your next camp provides endless panoramas of this natural spectacle.
 When it floods the flamingo flocks create a pink mirage, and when it's dry the nomadic wanderers keep you enchanted all day.
 Like everywhere in Namibia, safari here is a 24-hours-a-day experience.
 Swim in the pool and gaze out at a roaming herd.
 Lie back in your freestanding luxury chalet and let lion roars interrupt dreamy sleep.
-Onkoshi benefits from its own personal part of the reserve, so even in the heart of the country's premier park, there's nothing but you and nature.

 On a morning game drive the plains come to life.
 Three lionesses are on the prowl, deliberate movements taking them towards the ungulate masses.
 They stalk the waterholes, hoping to remain anonymous as early risers head for a drink.
 You were expecting to experience their raw power, but most people are surprised by the grace of a hunting pride.
 A solitary leopard is also searching for breakfast, the ingenious hunter's eyes only visible when wind flickers through the grass.
 Particularly in dry season, there are great opportunities to witness a hunt in Etosha.
 Most aren't successful.
 But allowing a big cat attack to play out is captivating whatever the outcome.
 Even a spotted hyena's desperate scavenge has a certain hypnotism to it.